Proximify/publication-fetcher/README.md

-# publication-importer
+# publication-fetcher

-publication-importer is a composer package that imports publication lists from multiple sources such as BibTex file, Google Scholar, EndNote file, PubMed identifers and DOIs.
+publication-fetcher is a composer package that imports publication lists from multiple sources such as BibTex file, Google Scholar, EndNote file, PubMed identifers and DOIs.

 - [Table of contents](docs/toc.md)

 ## Getting Started
-publication-importer both offers an API and a CLI to import publications.
+publication-fetcher both offers an API and a CLI to import publications.

 ## Installation

 <pre>
-    composer require proximify/publication-importer
+    composer require proximify/publication-fetcher
 </pre>

 or create a project:

 <pre>
-    composer create-project proximify/publication-importer
+    composer create-project proximify/publication-fetcher
 </pre>

-**Note:** If you install publication-importer as dependency (i.e. installing with the require option), you have to create the binary files manually.
+**Note:** If you install publication-fetcher as dependency (i.e. installing with the require option), you have to create the binary files manually.
 To do that, go to C folder under src and run "make" command.

 ## API

-The publication-importer imports from bibtex, Google Scholar (bibtex) and endnode files.
+The publication-fetcher imports from bibtex, Google Scholar (bibtex) and endnode files.
 Sample bibtex and endnodes files are available docs folder.

 <pre>
     use Proximify\PublicationImporter\PublicationImporter;